Lunchtime Classical Concerts

 We aim to provide serious classical music concerts given by the best artists possible.

-29th January Ashley Fripp (piano) Ashley performs regularly at St Martins.
+We are very lucky to have Ashley returning to play for us at St Martin’s.
 He is an "astoundingly brilliant and masterly pianist, with a formidable intelligence."

 26th February Dinara Klinton (piano) Dinara is an international concert pianist and multi-award winner.
 Born in Ukraine, and now living in London, Dinara has performed with orchestras including the ilharmonia Orchestra, Luzerne Festival Orchestra and St Petersburg Philharmonic Orchestra.